technomancy/syme/README.md

 * Create the DB schema with `lein run -m syme.db`.

 * Generate 16 random characters and export it as `$SESSION_SECRET`.

+* Export `CANONICAL_URL` as the fully-qualified URL of the splash page.

 Optional: